SoFi Invest vs. Wealthfront – Overview

 If you’re looking for a fully-automatic robo-advisor, you’ll love Wealthfront.
 In addition to their PATH financial advisor, Wealthfront also has “self-driving money” – a feature that is helping clients automate every penny.

 Wealthfront also offers smart beta and risk parity investment strategies, for investors seeking an opportunity to outperform the market returns.
+Their customizable portfolios offers do-it-yourselfers low fee investment management.

 We like Wealthfront because it’s one of the oldest robo-advisors and is a proven company.
 Their investment board includes Burton Malkiel, one of the foremost investment minds today and author of “A Random Walk Down Wall Street”.
 So their investment strategy has a lot of history and research behind it.